 We travel across Ghana to bring hands-on, interactive technology education to Ghanaian kids and youth.
 It is our mission to ensure that every child particularly girls are equipped with the right tools for digital making

-We organizes teacher training and support for volunteers and educators to run free, extra-curricular coding clubs for children aged 8-18.
+We organize teacher training and support for volunteers and educators to run free, extra-curricular coding clubs for children.
 Clubs can be run from a range of venues, from schools, libraries, to community centers.
 Kids are free to build and share their ideas, learning along the way.
 The Code Clubs meet during school extracurricular sessions or after school sessions for an hour per week.

-Our projects are easy to follow step-by-step guides which help children learn Scratch, HTML & CSS, Python and processor to build games, animations, mobile apps and websites.
+We provide fun projects that are easy to follow step-by-step guides which help children learn Scratch, HTML & CSS, Python and introducing processor to build games, animations, mobile apps and websites.
 The projects gradually introduce coding concepts to allow children to build their knowledge incrementally, meaning there’s also no need for the adult running the session to be a computing expert.

 During summer, we introduces kids between ages 10-18 to Arduino tutorials that bring together craft, electronics, and programming.
 We walk them through the process of making a series of quirky customizable projects including a sparkling bracelet, a glow in the dark bookmark, a fabric piano, and a monster that sings when you hold its hands.